MicroEJ/docs/DeviceDeveloperGuide/spmock.rst

 --------------------

 The Shielded Plug Mock simulates a Shielded Plug [SP] on desktop computer.
-This mock can be accessed from the MicroEJ simulator, the hardware platform or a Java J2SE application.
+This mock can be accessed from the MicroEJ Simulator, the hardware platform or a Java J2SE application.

 .. figure:: images/hil5.*